Arvoya/reading-notes/102/Class02/Read02.md

 2. What do the following commands do.
     - `pwd` - prints the current directory you are in.
     - `ls` - creates a list of the files or directories relative to current directory
-    - `cd` - changes location of current directory
+    - `cd` - changes ljjocation of current directory
     - `mkdir` - makes a new directory
     - `touch` - makes a new file
 3. Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
 (Arguments are extra instructions given to a command.)